mdjordje99/strong_password_generator/README.md

 + Password field is editable again.
 + Whole app is redesigned and its mobile friendly now.
-+ The generator current only works with all characters (including upper and lower case letters).
++ The generator current works with all characters (including upper and lower case letters).